hammerheim-game/hammerheim-rules/5-warbands.md

 the untold riches that Lustria has to offer.
 Profile M WS BS S T W I A Ld
 4 2 2 3 3 1 3 1 6
-Weapons/Armour: Youngbloods may be equipped with weapons and armour from the Tilean Equipment list.
+Weapons/Armor: Youngbloods may be equipped with weapons and armor from the Tilean Equipment list.
 Skills: The Miraglean & Trantios Youngbloods may choose from Combat, Shooting, & Strength, The Remasens Youngbloods may choose from Combat, Academic &